 Managed Databases audit logs

-Audit logs are time-stamped records that document events, actions, and changes that occur within a service.
-They show what happened and when it occurred, and include relevant contextual details to help you understand activity over time.
+Audit logs are time-stamped records that document events, actions, and changes within a service.
+They show what happened, who initiated the action, when it occurred, and relevant contextual details that help you understand activity over time.
 Because they provide an authoritative historical record, audit logs support troubleshooting, monitoring, and security analysis.

 Akamai automatically collects and stores audit logs for control plane operations across supported Akamai Cloud services for 90 days.